'Iconology: Images, text, ideology', University of Chicago Press, 1986

 and in matters of signs, there is always (sensory reduced) likeness.

 The likeness can be more or less suggestive.
 In the real world as well as in the image, we construct a world departing from sensory givens that function as object or image constituting signs.
 When we see two eyes lighting up in the dark, when we see a silhouette looming up in the mist, we read these sensory impressions as a spatial object against a background.
 In the image, a contour as well as a hazy stain can produce the same effect.
-Such imageconstitting signs differ from objectconstituting signs in the real world only like different fonts differ from each other, while they are read as the same letters nevertheless.
+Such imageconstitting signs differ from objectconstituting signs in the real world in the same way as different fonts differ from each other, while they are read as the same letters nevertheless.
 In either case, we are dealing with signs motivated in the same way as the sign 'smoke' for 'fire' (metonymy): wherever the same sensory configuration appears, there are objects that discern themselves from their surroundings.
 A contour as an imageconstituting sign is a motivated sign, hence, and there is no need of an acquired code to read it: already the fact that the contour is used universally points to that conclusion.
-Conventional in the use of a contour is only the choice of one of the many techniques: a line or one the many other ('homonymous') signs - think of the way in which from the Renaissance onwards, the outline has been scorned (think of da Vinci's sfumato), only to be reintroduced by painters like Gauguin.
+Conventional in the use of a contour is only the choice of one of the many techniques: a line or one the many other ('homonymous') signs - think of the way in which, from the Renaissance onwards, the outline has been scorned (think of da Vinci's sfumato), only to be reintroduced by painters like Gauguin.
 An outline is not conventional, however, in the sense that we would have to agree on reading it as a sign for a three-dimensional object and that we could choose another sign at will - for instance a stain for an outline or a line for a surface...
 A similar approach goes for the many ways in which rounding can be evoked: by a gradient, points, hatching, even cloisonné - but certainly not by the agreement that we would read the colour red as a sign for volume.
 Not so for W. J. T. Mitchell.
 As opposed to Gombrich (II), he states: 'contour is just one of the conventional ways of indicating the separation of things from backgrounds (1986,86) - and there is no doubt that he is speaking of a convention about the reading of an unmotivated sign.
 And that is fundamentally wrong: imageconstituting signs are not unmotivated and hence conventional, but motivated and hence 'natural'.

 IMAGECONJURING SIGNS AND WORLD VIEWS

-At the other pole - that of the metaphorical images - W. J. T. Mitchell justifiably criticises the theory of the 'mental image' as the referent of words (1986,14 ff, especially p.30).
-He refers to the endeavour of Wittgenstein II 'to expel the idea of mental imagery' (1986,15), but also to Burke, who contends that only in one of twenty cases an image is formed in the mind.
-It must be stated with emphasis indeed that thinking does not proceed in manipulating images, but rather signs.
-In his fervour, Burke goes so far as to deny that poetry would conjure up images (1986,124): words are only imitations in drama (1986, 138).
+At the other pole - that of the metaphorical images - W. J. T. Mitchell justifiably criticises the theory of the 'mental image' as the referent of words (1986, 14 ff, especially p.30).
+He refers to the endeavour of Wittgenstein II 'to expel the idea of mental imagery' (1986, 15), but also to Burke, who contends that only in one of twenty cases an image is formed in the mind.
+It must be stated with emphasis indeed that thinking does not proceed through manipulating images, but rather signs.
+In his fervour, Burke goes so far as to deny that poetry would conjure up images (1986, 124): words are only imitations in drama (1986, 138).
 He thereby obscures the fact that, in literature, words do really conjure up images in the mind - images in the literal, not in the metaphorical sense of the word.
 That literature conjures up images (for all the senses, also the interoceptive senses) is testified by the fact that we are mostly disappointed when we see the screen version of a novel.
 How much also W. J. T. Mitchell is blind to the existence of imageconjuring signs in novels and poetry, appears not only from the fact that he does not criticise Burke, but also from the fact that he states that pornographic literature is far more suggestive than images (1986,86) - as if erotic literature would consist of words and not of images...

 The subsumption of the image under the sign is completed in that the same Mitchell, who overlooks the 'pictorial' nature of literature, cannot stop to stress the 'pictorital' nature of ideologies in the metaphorical sense.